 8. Limit Excessive Watering

-The moisture in the soil feeding your garden is one of the most critical components of a good season.
-Excessive humidity may facilitate vine weevils and other pest larvae, while not enough can, of course, damage crops.
+The moisture in the soil that feeds your garden is one of the most critical components of a successful growing season.
+However, balance is crucial.

 During excessive rain, limit additional water to the garden.
-Also, the removal of mulches and such that would trap moisture at a higher level than needed in the soil should occur.
+Also, consider removing mulches and materials that retain too much moisture in the soil.

 There should be a balance when it comes to watering your garden.